Pillar 2 GloBE rules technical series: unpacking and applying GloBE model rule adjustments

 Equity adjustments and included revaluation method gains and losses

 Certain adjustments are made to FANIL for a CE’s excluded equity gains and losses.
-Excluded equity gains and losses can be defined as:
+These can be defined as follows:

-• changes in fair value (FV) of ownership interests (except of portfolio shareholdings) reported as a gain or loss in the P&L;
+- Changes in the fair value (FV) of ownership interests (excluding portfolio shareholdings) that are reported as a gain or loss in the profit and loss statement (P&L);

-• Profits or losses in respect of ownership interests included under the equity method of accounting (typically where the interest held is between 20% and 50%);
+- Profits or losses related to ownership interests accounted for under the equity method (typically where the interest held ranges between 20% and 50%);

-• Gains and losses from the disposition of an ownership interest other than a portfolio holding.
+- Gains and losses arising from the disposition of an ownership interest, excluding portfolio holdings.

 However, no adjustment is needed if the FV changes are included in other comprehensive income (OCI).
 If there is equity method net income, then there is a negative adjustment to the FANIL, whereas an equity method loss is treated as a positive adjustment.